GoogleChrome/web.dev/src/site/content/en/blog/image-optimization-survey-2019/index.md

 ---
 title: Image optimization survey 2019
-subhead: What web developers think about various image optimization techniques
+subhead: Web developer usage and attitudes of image optimization techniques
 authors:
   - samdutton
 date: 2019-11-22
-description: The results of a survey to find out whether and why web developers do or don't use various image optimization techniques.
+description: The results of a survey to find out which image optimization techniques web developers do (or don't) use and why.
 tags:
   - post
   - images